farisaziz12/throwdown_site/pull_request_template.md

 `Mobile (Device Name):`

-# Checklist (delete options that are not relevent):
+# Checklist (delete options that are not relevant):
 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas